Post masthead background

 Technology in Property Management: What’s Transforming the Industry

 Property management technology – PropTech – digitizes and automates the core workflows that keep multifamily portfolios running: leasing, maintenance, rent collection, accounting, and resident communication.
-It replaces fragmented manual processes with centralized platforms that give operators real-time visibility across every property.
+It replaces fragmented manual processes with centralized property management solutions that give operators real-time visibility across every property.

-This article covers what property management technology is, the key innovations transforming operations, and how to evaluate the right solutions for your portfolio.
+This article covers what property management technology is.
+It explains the key innovations transforming operations.
+It also covers how to evaluate the right property management tech solutions for your portfolio.

 What Is Property Management Technology

 Property management technology, often shortened to PropTech, digitizes and automates core operations like leasing, maintenance, accounting, and resident communication.
-Instead of spreadsheets, paper files, and disconnected systems, PropTech brings everything into centralized, cloud-based platforms that give teams real-time visibility across an entire portfolio.
+PropTech replaces spreadsheets, paper files, and disconnected systems.
+It brings everything into centralized, cloud-based platforms.
+Teams gain real-time visibility across an entire portfolio.

 Artificial Intelligence and Automation in Real Estate Management Technology

-AI is reshaping property management more fundamentally than any previous technology wave, with adoption rising from 21% to 34% year-over-year according to the AppFolio Benchmark Report.
+AI is reshaping property management technology more fundamentally than any previous wave.
+Adoption rose from 21% to 34% year-over-year according to the AppFolio Benchmark Report.

 AI Agents That Execute Operational Tasks